LibraryCarpentry/lc-python-intro/episodes/03-types-conversion.md

 5 % 3: 2
 ```

-If `num_students` is the number of students who registered for a workshop (let say 150),
-and `num_per_workshop` is the number that can attend a single section of the workshop (let say 20),
-write an expression that calculates the number of workshop sections needed to teach everyone.
-Can you also calculate
+If `num_students` is the number of students who registered for a workshop (let's say 150), and `num_per_workshop` is the number that can attend a single section of the workshop (let say 20), write an expression that calculates the number of workshop sections needed to teach everyone.
+It will be helpful to detect when the number of students per class doesn't divide the number of students evenly.
+Detect that number with the `%` operator and test if the remainder that it returns is greater than
+0.

 :::::::::::::::  solution

 ## Solution

-Depending on requirements it might be important to detect when the number of students per class doesn't divide the
-number of students evenly.
-Detect it with the `%` operator and test if the remainder that it returns is greater than
-0\.

 ```python
 num_students = 150